 SLE is also more common in females with a female to male ratio of 10:1.
 The estimated prevalence of SLE in African American females was 1 in 537.
 Asian women also appear to have a higher risk of SLE compared to white women.

-Most cases of SLE occur in black women at the start of childbearing age.
+Most cases of SLE occur in black women at the start of a childbearing age.
 Hormonal factors and the use of oral contraceptives have been linked to an increased risk of SLE onset and flares.
 Men with Klinefelter’s syndrome are at an increased risk of SLE compared to men with a normal karyotype.
-Up to 20% of SLE cases are diagnosed with the first two decades of life.
+Up to 20% of SLE cases are diagnosed within the first two decades of life.

 Pediatric SLE is also becoming more commonly recognized and the estimated incidence in the United States of pediatric SLE is around 2.5 per 100,000.
 The prevalence of pediatric SLE in North America is around 25.7 per 100,000 when milder forms of the disease are accounted for.

 Finally, it is worth noting that the female to male ratio of SLE onset in people older than 64 years is 1 to 1.
 This is most likely due to the lack of estrogen in the menopausal woman, which, as we have explained before, has been suggested to play a critical role in the onset of SLE in women.